getsentry/sentry-docs/docs/pricing.rst

 Plans
 -----

-Paid
+Pro
 ~~~~

-Every paid plan includes 50,000 reserved events per month.
-Additional capacity can be purchased as on-demand or reserved.
-Reserved capacity can be upgrade mid-month and consumed capacity will be recalculated based on the new reserved capacity level.
+The Pro plan includes 50,000 events per month.
+Additional capacity can be purchased as pay-per-event, on-demand capacity or prepaid, reserved capacity.
+Reserved capacity can be upgrade mid-month and any capacity used thus far this month will be recalculated based on the new reserved capacity level.

 Trial
 `````

-The paid plan comes with a 14-day trial of Sentry with unlimited events and team members.
+The Pro plan comes with a 14-day trial of Sentry with unlimited events and team members.
 Trials have access to all features and email support.
 Trials have a default rate limit of 500 events/minute.
 If you need more or an unlimited rate limit during trial, please contact us sales@sentry.io.

 Free
 ~~~~